vigetlabs/sxsw/project-4/readme.md

 #### Challenge:

 - Turn this sensor/LED combo into a night light!
+Make the light brighter when the sensor reads dim light.